xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

 ---

 **The latest QIIME 2 tutorials version [2022.11](https://docs.qiime2.org/2022.11/).**
-Please read the tutorials for any questions.
-There are lots of different functions and plugins provided by QIIME2.
-Here I only put the bits and pieces of the codes for different procedures together, then use my own files to run it as an simple example.
+This tutorial is based on the latest version of QIIME 2, 2022.11.
+Before starting, it's recommended to review the QIIME 2 tutorials to understand the different functions and plugins available.

 <br>
-**Step 1: Importing data in QIIME2.**
+**Step 1: Importing Data in QIIME2.**

-Before importing data, first you need to identify the corresponding sequencing file format.
-We can compare our sequencing files to the formats listed on [this page](https://docs.qiime2.org/2022.11/tutorials/importing/).
+Before importing your data, it is important to identify the correct sequencing file format.
+The format of your sequencing files can be compared to the formats listed on [this page](https://docs.qiime2.org/2022.11/tutorials/importing/).

-Here we will use `Casava 1.8 paired-end demultiplexed fastq` as an example.
-The format of `Casava 1.8 paired-end demultiplexed fastq` is two `fastq.gz` files for each sample L2S357_15_L001_R1_001.fastq.gz and L2S357_15_L001_R2_001.fastq.gz.
-The R1 and R2 stand for one forward and one reverse sequencing file.
+For the purpose of this tutorial, let's use `Casava 1.8 paired-end demultiplexed fastq` as an example.
+This format consists of two `fastq.gz` files for each sample, with names such as `L2S357_15_L001_R1_001.fastq.gz` and `L2S357_15_L001_R2_001.fastq.gz`.
+The `R1` and `R2` stand for one forward and one reverse sequencing file, respectively.

-The underscore-separated fields in this file name are: `the sample identifier`_`the barcode sequence or a barcode identifier`_`the lane number`_`the direction of the read (i.e. R1 or R2)`_`the set number`.
+The fields in the file name, separated by underscores, are: `sample identifier`,  `barcode sequence or barcode identifier`, `lane number`, `read direction (i.e. R1 or R2)`, and `set number`.

-Then, we will run these codes to import our data.
+To import your data, run the following code:
 ```
 qiime tools import  \
   --type 'SampleData[PairedEndSequencesWithQuality]'  \